grompp warns about md + FEP even for fully coupled states

 code and would still not be 100% correct.

-#2 Updated by Berk Hess about 1 year ago
+#2 Updated by Berk Hess over 1 year ago

 The user can manually modify the topology to decouple a molecule.
 Do we want to check for that?
 Or do we rather want to reduce false positives and accept some false negatives?
 Then we would only need to check if we have a fully decoupled state, i.e. couple-lam0/1 = none with lambda=0/1.